- See a full list of publications

 Julian was Head of Department from 2006-12.
 He is a member of Departmental Management Team and Departmental Research Committee and is departmental Impact lead in the run up to the next REF.

 Julian is also Director of York's Centre for Digital Heritage, and since October 2013 he has been the founding Director of The White Rose College of the Arts and Humanities (WRoCAH).

 Julian specialises in the archaeology of Anglo-Saxon and Viking Age England, especially mortuary behaviour and settlement evolution.
 He has directed excavations of Anglo-Saxon and Anglo-Scandinavian settlements at Cottam, Cowlam, Burdale, and Wharram Percy.
 He has also excavated the only Viking cremation cemetery in the British Isles at Heath Wood, Ingleby.
-He recently directed an AHRC-funded research project investigating the Viking and Anglo-Saxon Landscape and Economy of England, and he has recently embarked on a collaboration with the British Museum and the University of Sheffied to investigate the winter camp of the Viking Great Army at Torksey.
+He undertook one of the first research projects to make use of metal-detected evidence to investigate the Viking and Anglo-Saxon Landscape and Economy of England, and he is currently collaborating with Professor Dawn Hadley, to investigate the Viking Great Army of the late 9th century and winter camp at Torksey, with an extended project, Tents to Towns, on the broader impact of the Viking Great Army.

 Julian is also a leading expert on computer applications in archaeology and has authored and edited numerous books and papers on computer applications.
 He is Co-Director of Internet Archaeology, an electronic journal developed in York, and Director of the Archaeology Data Service, the national digital data archive for archaeological research.
 He is Deputy Coordinator of the European ARIADNE e-infrastructure for archaeological research.